0xumarkhatab/cwd-grepper-Rust/README.md

 # Command Line Based Rust Grepper
-##### A Rust Program that searches for a particualar string of data in all the files contained in the current working directory and Returns the location information.
+##### A Rust Program that searches for a particular string of data in all the files contained in the current working directory and Returns the location information.

 ### Project Illustrtion